MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> The only difference between success and failure is the ability to take action.
+> If the happiness and prosperity of other people depend on you, you have nothing to fear anymore.
-> -- Alexander Graham Bell
+> -- Robert Greene